Q: What is Clemson University’s Tax ID number?

 Q: Who is authorized to sign grants and contracts on behalf of Clemson University?

-A: The Interim Vice President for Research, Dr. Larry Dooley, or his designee in the Office of Sponsored Programs.
+A: The Vice President for Research, Dr. Tanju Karanfil, or his designee in the Office of Sponsored Programs.
 Reference: Memo to the Vice Presidents, Deans and Academic Directors, Signature Authority and Name of Legal Applicant for Sponsored Program Funding, dated Feb.
 4, 2002.
 Reference: Signature Authority Policy.

 Q: How much time is needed by the Office of Sponsored Programs to process a proposal?